SolidLabResearch/WhatsInAPod/content/graph_centric.md

 formed by the union of the pod's interlinked RDF documents—except that this union cannot adequately be reproduced because significant parts of its semantics are being discarded by that API.

+{:.comment data-author="Ruben D"}
+Maybe nitpicking, but its not as much discarded as just not being stored / not required, because reproducing the same information is possible without these aspects being explicitly written down.

 Solid applications looking to leverage the potential of this Linked Data knowledge graph, will thus always be hindered by